openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 ### Encryption procedure {#ecc-mlkem-encryption}

-The procedure to perform public-key encryption with an ML-KEM + ECC composite scheme is as follows:
+The procedure to perform public-key encryption with an ML-KEM+ECDH composite scheme is as follows:

  1. Take the recipient's authenticated public-key packet `pkComposite` and `sessionKey` as input

  2. Parse the algorithm ID from `pkComposite`

- 3. Extract the `eccPublicKey` and `mlkemPublicKey` component from the algorithm specific data encoded in `pkComposite` with the format specified in {{mlkem-ecc-key}}.
+ 3. Extract the `ecdhPublicKey` and `mlkemPublicKey` component from the algorithm specific data encoded in `pkComposite` with the format specified in {{mlkem-ecc-key}}.

- 4. Instantiate the ECC-KEM and the ML-KEM depending on the algorithm ID according to {{tab-mlkem-ecc-composite}}
+ 4. Instantiate the ECDH-KEM and the ML-KEM depending on the algorithm ID according to {{tab-mlkem-ecc-composite}}

- 5. Compute `(eccCipherText, eccKeyShare) := ECC-KEM.Encaps(eccPublicKey)`
+ 5. Compute `(ecdhCipherText, ecdhKeyShare) := ECDH-KEM.Encaps(ecdhPublicKey)`

  6. Compute `(mlkemCipherText, mlkemKeyShare) := ML-KEM.Encaps(mlkemPublicKey)`